someparty/someparty/source/articles/2020-04-05-poison-holiday.html.markdown

 [Listen: Matt Ellis - *High Risk Assurance* @ Bandcamp](https://mattellis333.bandcamp.com/album/high-risk-assurance "#")

-Last week Ottawa-area singer/songwriter [Chris Page](https://chrispage.bandcamp.com) shared a new demo titled "Intersteller Basement Dweller," which come to think of it perfectly describes the past three weeks of my life.
+Last week Ottawa-area singer-songwriter [Chris Page](https://chrispage.bandcamp.com) shared a new demo titled "Intersteller Basement Dweller," which come to think of it perfectly describes the past three weeks of my life.
 Page commented:

 > "As many of you know, my new solo LP *Decide To Stay and Swim Again* was due to release early April.
 I've decided to put that on hold for now, as I had a few fun things planned that can't go forward given the current crisis.
 We'll reschedule those, hopefully soon...
 >